 By some measures, human interference with the climate back then, had it been possible, would have been even more disruptive than the current interference with our climate.
 Yet that interference would simply be raising global mean temperatures from those of the last Ice Age to those that prevailed in modern times prior to industrialization.
 What this thought experiment tells us is that the issue is not whether some particular climate is objectively "optimal".
 The issue is that human civilization, natural ecosystems, and our environment are heavily adapted to a particular climate — in our case, the current climate.
 Rapid departures from that climate would likely exceed the adaptive capacity that we and other living things possess, and cause significant consequent disruption in our world.

-Here is an example that relates how polar bears in the north will have to adapt to the changing climate conditions that are presenting themselves in northern Manitoba, from a panel discussion shot in November, 2010 including the designer of this course and the popular star George Stroumboulopoulos of CBC Television in Canada (Michael Mann's comments begin around 4:48 in the linked video):
+Here is an example that relates how polar bears in the north will have to adapt to the changing climate conditions that are presenting themselves in northern Manitoba, from a panel discussion shot in November 12, 2010 including the designer of this course and the popular star George Stroumboulopoulos of CBC Television in Canada (Michael Mann's comments begin around 4:48 in the top embedded video on this page):

 So, hopefully, we have established that climate change is something worth caring about.
 Perhaps it is something worth doing something about.
 But you cannot really do anything about a problem that you do not understand, let alone know how to solve.